 LBI Foundation have developed, refined and tested the system implementation of the IMPACT Program for “care communities”, or teams and programs who care and support children living in out-of-home care (including alternative care, residential care, foster care and correctional care).
 This is captured through the Care IMPACT Community Development Stream.

-Care IMPACT activates the “thriving” capacity of children and young people with backgrounds of disadvantage or trauma.
-In other words for children and young people:
+Care IMPACT is designed to activate the “thriving” capacity of children and young people with backgrounds of disadvantage or trauma.
+In other words:

 Children and young people situated within a care context (e.g., residential care, foster care, relative care, correctional care, risk of family separation) often present with complex behaviours and needs.
 These children require stable and skilled supporting relationships who not only can meet the child’s healing and growth needs, but build their capacity to thrive.
 There are a range of challenges that impact on this healing, growth and capacity building process, including: (1) complexity of child and youth needs (2) fragmentation of care and support and (3) focus on ‘managing’ child behaviour or risk factors (see video below for details).

 Subsequently, many children in care enter adulthood without the skills to cope and function productively within the community.